-- (a) Lot Abutting Lake Lake Frontage Setback. - No structure shall hereafter be erected, modified or moved on any lot abutting a lake so that the minimum distance measured over the contour of the ground between the lake frontage and nearest point of the structure or any projection thereof shall be less than seventy five (75) feet except that: - A. Within the area located between the lake frontage and a line thirty (30) feet distant therefrom and parallel thereto there may be constructed and maintained ground level marine railways, below-ground water pumping facilities, one uncovered stairway and one (1) uncovered walkway level with the ground and not exceeding four (4) feet in width; and
+- (a) Lot Abutting Lake Lake Frontage Setback. - (i) No structure shall hereafter be erected, modified or moved on any lot abutting a lake so that the minimum distance measured over the contour of the ground between the lake frontage and nearest point of the structure or any projection thereof shall be less than seventy five (75) feet except that: - A. Within the area located between the lake frontage and a line thirty (30) feet distant therefrom and parallel thereto there may be constructed and maintained ground level marine railways, below-ground water pumping facilities, one uncovered stairway and one (1) uncovered walkway level with the ground and not exceeding four (4) feet in width; and - B. Within the area located between the thirty (30) foot line referred to in (A) above and a line seventy five (75) feet from the lake frontage and parallel thereto there may be constructed and maintained uncovered terraces, patios, one (1) uncovered stairway, ground level marine railways, below-ground water pumping facilities, and one (1)

-- B. Within the area located between the thirty (30) foot line referred to in (A) above and a line seventy five (75) feet from the lake frontage and parallel thereto there may be constructed and maintained uncovered terraces, patios, one (1) uncovered stairway, ground level marine railways, below-ground water pumping facilities, and one (1) uncovered walkway located at or beneath the ground level; and - C. Within the entire area between the lake frontage and a line seventy five (75) feet from the lake frontage and parallel thereto there may be constructed and maintained one (1) flagpole and one (1) satellite dish not to exceed two (2) feet in width and two and one half (2 1/2) feet in height (and with landscaping surrounding it to minimize its visibility to neighbors and from the lake) and a temporary fence to be used as a goose barrier as provided in Section 5.19 (3) (a). - D. Within the entire area between the lake frontage and a line seventy five (75) feet from the lake frontage and parallel thereto, there may be constructed and maintained a dry or rock river bed provided the following conditions are met: (1) the bed is constructed with natural materials and/or must have natural characteristics that blend with the surrounding natural landscape; (2) the sole purposes of the beds are purely decorative and/or to facilitate drainage and protect the ground surface from eroding into the lake; (3) the beds do not serve as a pathway for persons to traverse across the area between the lake frontage and the line which is seventy five (75) feet from the lake frontage and parallel thereto; (4) none of the bed shall exceed eighteen (18) inches in height measured from the ground surface immediately adjacent to and not part of the bed; and (5) none of the bed shall exceed a width of forty eight (48) inches. - (ii) Notwithstanding paragraph (i) above, no structure shall hereafter be erected, modified or moved on any lot abutting a lake if the surface area of the lake elevation of such structure shall exceed four thousand (4,000) square feet, unless the minimum distance measured over the contour of the ground between the lake frontage and the nearest point of the structure or any projection thereof shall be more than one hundred (100) feet.
+uncovered walkway located at or beneath the ground level; and

+- C. Within the entire area between the lake frontage and a line seventy five (75) feet from the lake frontage and parallel thereto there may be constructed and maintained one (1) flagpole and one (1) satellite dish not to exceed two (2) feet in width and two and one half (2 1/2) feet in height (and with landscaping surrounding it to minimize its visibility to neighbors and from the lake) and a temporary fence to be used as a goose barrier as provided in Section 5.19 (3) (a). - (ii) Notwithstanding paragraph (i) above, no structure shall hereafter be erected, modified or moved on any lot abutting a lake if the surface area of the lake elevation of such structure shall exceed four thousand (4,000) square feet, unless the minimum distance measured over the contour of the ground between the lake frontage and the nearest point of the structure or any projection thereof shall be more than one hundred (100) feet.
 For the purposes hereof the elevation abutting the lake shall be determined from that place on the lake from which the elevation would have the greatest surface area.
-Surface area shall mean the area of the entire elevation including the roof area included in said elevation within the outline of such elevation abutting the lake determined on a twodimensional basis.

-(iii) Notwithstanding paragraphs (i) and (ii) above, no single family structure, shall hereafter be erected, modified or moved on any lot abutting a lake if the living area of that structure exceeds thirteen thousand (13,000) square feet, unless the following living area vs. distance calculation, measured over the contour of the ground between the lake frontage and the nearest point of the structure or any projection thereof, is met:
+Surface area shall mean the area of the entire elevation including the roof area included in said elevation within the outline of such elevation abutting the lake determined on a two-dimensional basis. - (iii) Notwithstanding paragraphs (i) and (ii) above, no single family structure, shall hereafter be erected, modified or moved on any lot abutting a lake if the living area of that structure exceeds thirteen thousand (13,000) square feet, unless the following living area vs. distance calculation, measured over the contour of the ground between the lake frontage and the nearest point of the structure or any projection thereof, is met: